QuantEcon/lecture-source-py/source/rst/arellano.rst

 * receive zero if the government defaults on its one-period debt due

-When a government is expected to default next period with  probability :math:`\delta`,  the expected value of a promise to pay one unit of consumption next period is :math:`1 - \delta`
+When a government is expected to default next period with  probability :math:`\delta`,  the expected value of a promise to pay one unit of consumption next period is :math:`1 - \delta`.

 Therefore, the discounted expected value of a promise to pay :math:`B` next period is